4toz3/4toz3/README.md

 - I'm mostly known as Ze / Wall

-- im a Ze fictkin so i'd be more than happy to be called Ze !!
+- im a Ze fictionkin so i'd be more than happy to be called Ze !!

 - i use he/they/xe , he xe preferred but i'd love if you alternate between these pronouns